tostenzel/psa-prizes/README.rst

 Example
 =======

-Specify the cards of interest as described here...
+Specify the cards and grades of interest in ``input/input.csv`` (`Click <https://github.com/tostenzel/psa-prizes/blob/master/input/input.csv>`_ for an example):

+ - Paste the respective `item link <https://www.psacard.com/auctionprices>`_ in the first column
+ - Write the respective grades to the second column as a list in Python syntax.

+If you write in the file through a GUI-based program, make sure to keep **;** as the only column delimeter.

-Finally, run psa-prizes:
+Run psa-prizes:

 .. code:: console